-The City will continue to manage its Lead Hazard Control program with the City's CDBG funding and funding received from HUD's Office of Healthy Homes and Lead Hazard Control.
+The City will continue to manage its Lead Hazard Control program with funding received from HUD's Office of Healthy Homes and Lead Hazard Control, and CDBG.
 As at-risk children primarily reside in rental housing built before 1978, the City will continue to target this housing stock as it carries out its lead hazard control efforts.
 Rochester's Lead Hazard Control Program will continue to proactively respond to lead paint hazards in the city.
 The program includes window, entry doors, porch repair or replacement, paint stabilization, bare soil treatment and general rehabilitation for both landlords and owner-occupants.
 Eligible property owners may receive assistance of up to \$14,000 for a single-family to correct lead-based paint hazards, with an additional \$6,000 to be made available for each additional unit.
 Landlords are required to contribute 10% matching funds.
 Owner-occupants are required to occupy the home for at least five years.
 Through the Lead Hazard Control Program, property owners receive a combined lead-based paint inspection/risk assessment.
-The City has partnered with local lead hazard evaluation firms for these services.
+The City has partnered with several lead hazard evaluation firms for these services.
 The assessment identifies lead hazards throughout the unit(s), a report is produced identifying the hazards, and cost estimates are included for remediating the hazards.
-Based on the completed report, the City develops a scope of work, which is bid out to leadcertified contractors.
+Based on the completed report, a City Rehabilitation Specialist develops a scope of work, which is bid out to lead-certified contractors.
 All assisted units must pass a clearance examination before the unit can be occupied.
-It is a requirement of the Lead Hazard Control Program that all Landlords attend a one-day lead-safe work practices/property maintenance course.
+It is a requirement of the Lead Hazard Control Program that all assisted property owners attend a one-day leadsafe work practices/property maintenance course.
 This requirement helps to educate property owners on how to undertake lead work using work safe practices and also helps to ensure long-term lead safety of the assisted unit.
-In addition, the City will undertake a training program designed to enable local contractors to obtain lead abatement certification thus, allowing them to participate in the program as a lead hazard control contractor.
-Through the City's affirmative marketing efforts, a focus will be placed on reaching low-income minority families that are least likely to have access to media resources to ensure that they are made aware of the program.
-Rochester's Lead Based Paint Poisoning Prevention law, which took effect July 1, 2006, requires inspections for lead paint hazards as part of the City's existing housing inspection process.
-Property owners that are found to have lead hazards will be invited to participate in the program.
+In addition, the City will undertake an outreach and education programs designed to reach at-risk populations.
+This program focuses on reaching populations least likely to have access to media and other resources that provide awareness.
+Rochester's local "Lead Based Paint Poisoning Prevention" law, which took effect July 1, 2006, requires inspections for lead paint hazards as part of the City's existing housing inspection process.

-The City will continue to integrate a "Healthy Homes" intervention for units served through the lead hazard control program; continue to partner with the Monroe County Department of Public Health to identify and enroll families with lead-poisoned children; and has applied for lead hazard control funding from New York State.
+In addition, the City will undertake the following activities: Continue to integrate a "Healthy Homes" intervention for units served through the lead hazard control program; Continue in partnership with the Monroe County Department of Public Health to identify and enroll families with lead-poisoned children; and; Seek non-traditional funding for lead hazard control